Price Pressure: Is Stress A Problem In The Pricing Community?

 Price pressure: Pricing executives have two responses to stress

-The definition of stress describes any demand that is placed on the body, whether it is mental or physical.
+The definition of stress (price pressure) describes any demand that is placed on the body, whether it is mental or physical.
 We tend to think of stress as being a negative experience, however, there is a big difference to being stressed and stressed out.

 According to the latest stress research there is a clear distinction between good stress (austress) and bad stress (destress).
 Research suggests, for example, that any challenge or change is a form of stress and that often this can be something that is fun and enjoyable, something that makes us feel alert, excited and driven.